What are Omega 3 Essential Fatty Acids?

 The Cosmetic Uses of Omega 3 Fatty Acids

-For visible signs of ageing, use award-winning Henry Tianus Bio-Collagen Ageless Cream as a day and night cream to boost skin renewal and reduce the signs of ageing including prominent wrinkles, lines, sagging skin and age spots.
-Formulated with Argan oil and bioactive ingredients such as 24-karat Nano Gold Particles, Niacinamide, N-Acetyl Glucosamine, Coenzyme Q10, Ultra-Low-Molecular-Weight Hyaluronic Acid, Gotu Kola and Rose flower extract; this extra firming and lifting facial cream rejuvenates the look of skin, restores elasticity and boosts skin's radiance.
+For visible signs of ageing, use award-winning Bio-Collagen Ageless Cream as a day and night cream to boost skin renewal and reduce the signs of ageing including prominent wrinkles, lines, sagging skin and age spots.
+Formulated with Argan oil and bioactive ingredients such as 24-karat Nano Gold Particles, Niacinamide, N-Acetyl Glucosamine, Coenzyme Q10, Ultra-Low-Molecular-Weight Hyaluronic Acid, Gotu Kola and rose flower extract; this extra firming and lifting facial cream rejuvenates the look of skin, restores elasticity and boosts skin's radiance.